krbnite/krbnite.github.io/_posts/2018-03-06-Google-Developer-Scholarship-Asynchronous-JavaScript-Requests.md

 After [finishing up](https://github.com/krbnite/GoogleDeveloperScholarship2018/tree/master/Round1/Supplementary-Courses/03__JavaScript-and-the-DOM)
 the course on [JavaScript and the DOM](https://www.udacity.com/course/javascript-and-the-dom--ud117) from Udacity, I figured I'd get back on the main track of the web development course.
-It was refreshing to get a sense of how much I had learned from doing these side course...and yet I still could not understand the solution to one of the [service worker]() quizzes.
+It was refreshing to get a sense of how much I had learned from doing these side courses...and yet I still could not understand the solution to one of the [service worker]() quizzes.
 Like, at all.

 Basically, when registering the service